Learn how accounts receivable factoring works, the different types, how to calculate it, and ways businesses can get cash faster from unpaid invoices.

 Invoice discounting is like factoring, but the business collects payments from customers itself.
 It’s usually cheaper, but the business must manage collections.

 Factoring is like turning your invoices into cash without waiting for customers to pay.
+Understanding why would a business factor its accounts receivable helps make sense of the process: More than borrowing, it's about accessing cash that is already earned.
 Here’s how it happens, step by step:

 This step-by-step process answers the main question of how does accounts receivable factoring work; turning unpaid invoices into money you can actually use, quickly and safely.